RayHollister/jaxplays/wiki/needed.md

 ---
 # {{ page.title }}

-These are pages (shows, theatres, people) that need to be updated and completed:
+These are pages (productions, theatres, people) that need to be updated and completed:

 ### Cast list needed
 - [Bye Bye Birdie (2020)](2020_Bye_Bye_Birdie_(musical))